Crucial Sports Betting Votes Upcoming in Kentucky, Other States

 However, on-site sports betting is legal at Mississippi’s 26 state-regulated casinos.

-In neighboring Louisiana, on-site sports betting is legal inside the state’s commercial casinos and racinos.
-Mobile wagering is legal in the 55 of 64 parishes that approved it in a 2020 public vote.
+On-site Louisiana sports betting is legal inside the state’s commercial casinos and racinos.
+Mobile wagering is legal in 55 of 64 parishes, which approved it in a 2020 public vote.

 In Oklahoma and Alabama, legislators who sponsored sports betting measures in those states have said the bills stand little chance of passage this year.